bemeurer/bemeurer.github.io/content/post/2017-10-25-on-leibnizs-truth.md

 markup: "mmark"
 ---

-We begin by defining a statement as being any sentence of form
+Let a *statement* be any sentence of form

 \\[
 \mathcal S + \phi